Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 If you’re registered for VAT in the UK and you purchase goods from a business registered for VAT in another EC member state, you must normally account for VAT in the UK on your acquisition of the goods.
 The rate of tax due is the one applicable to the supply of identical goods in the UK.
 This means that no VAT is due on the acquisition of qualifying goods purchased by eligible bodies using charitable or donated funds.
 Eligible bodies acquiring relevant goods from another EC member state are not required to provide their supplier with an eligibility declaration, but should retain evidence that the goods were eligible for acquisition at the zero rate of VAT.

-Notice 725 The Single Market explains the VAT rules that apply to goods acquired from other member states of the EC.
+The single market (VAT Notice 725) explains the VAT rules that apply to goods acquired from other member states of the EC.

-If you are not registered for VAT in the UK and you purchase goods from another member state, the goods will be liable to VAT according to the rules of the member state in which the supply takes place.
-This supply will be taxed at the rate in force in that country, and zero rating won’t apply.
+If you’re not registered for VAT in the UK and you purchase goods from another member state, the goods will be liable to VAT according to the rules of the member state in which the supply takes place.
+This supply will be taxed at the rate in force in that country, and zero rating will not apply.

 7.3 Goods sold to eligible bodies based outside the UK

-It is not a requirement of this relief that an eligible body is based in the UK, although relief won’t apply to any supply made to health boards in other countries.
+It is not a requirement of this relief that an eligible body is based in the UK, although relief will not apply to any supply made to health boards in other countries.
 Therefore, the relief outlined in this notice will apply where both the:

 - conditions detailed in paragraph 2.1 are met in full